flutter/website/src/content/app-architecture/case-study/index.md

 recommended architectural rules, but there are many other example apps that could've been written.
-The UI of this app leans heavily on `ViewModels` and `ChangeNotifier`, but it could've easily been written with streams, [Riverpod][], [flutter_bloc][], [Signals][], or many other libraries.
+The UI of this app leans heavily on `ViewModels` and `ChangeNotifier`, but it could've easily been written with streams, or with other libraries like provided by the [`riverpod`][], [`flutter_bloc`][], and [`signals`][] packages.
 The communication between layers of this app handled everything with method calls, including polling for new data.
-It could've instead used `Streams` to expose data from a repository to a ViewModel and still abides by the rules covered in this guide.
+It could've instead used streams to expose data from a repository to a ViewModel and still abided by the rules covered in this guide.

 Even if you do follow this guide exactly, and choose not to introduce additional libraries, you have decisions to make:
 Will you have a domain layer?
 If so, how will you manage data access?
-The answer depends so much on an individual team's need that there isn't a single right answer.
+The answer depends so much on an individual team's needs that there isn't a single right answer.
 Regardless of how you answer these questions, the principles in this guide will help you write scalable Flutter apps.